luciamayorf/Data_preprocessing_alignment/README.md

 This part is only applicable to the high coverage dataset (50 individuals at ~30X).
 We use the WGS model from [DeepVariant](https://github.com/google/deepvariant) to call variants in our dataset.

+For the pseudoatosomal regions, we will establish a standard PAR1 region of 7 Mb in the beginning of the X and Y chromosomes, according to the existing bibliography: between [6 Mb](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC5155386/)-[6.5Mb](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC5522595/) and [10 Mb](https://onlinelibrary.wiley.com/doi/full/10.1111/eva.13302).

 We first use a bash script to create the samples bams dictionary:

 ```bash